pb475/pb475/README.md

 ## 📬 Contact Me

 Feel free to reach out if you'd like to collaborate, or discuss research!
-You can contact me at: 📧 [pb475@exeter.ac.uk](mailto:pb475@exeter.ac.uk).
+You can contact me at: 📧 [p.bowen@exeter.ac.uk](mailto:p.bowen@exeter.ac.uk).

 <!--- ## 🌐 Connect with Me --->